 Let's review the story: Jesus is teaching in church - well, synagogue actually, but you get the picture - on the Sabbath.
 A woman appears, who is visibly disabled, has been for years.
 Jesus calls to her - Oy, woman, you are set free! - and she is set free and begins praising God.
 The synagogue leader gets all huffy and petulant, doesn't attack Jesus but carps at the crowd.
-In a standup routine he would be parodied as an archetypical nerdy Jewish teenager, complete with a whiney voice - "you can't do that, the rules are clear ... six days to come and get healed, but not on the Sabbath day!"
-Jesus then neatly puts him down 1-2-3, badda-bing, badda-boom, I'm here 'til Thursday.
+In a standup routine he might be parodied as an archetypical nerdy Jewish teenager, complete with a whiney voice - "you can't do that, the rules are clear ... six days to come and get healed, but not on the Sabbath day!"
+Jesus then neatly puts him down 1-2-3, "badda-bing, badda-boom, I'm here 'til Thursday, try the veal".
 The crowd goes wild, except for "all his opponents."
-In many ways it's an amusing story, meant to bring a knowing smile to the faces of Jesus' supporters and a cheer from the faithful for their champion who has once again with a word overcome the forces of evil.
-I haven't checked yet but I'm sure the new book Gillan is all excited about, the "Manga Messiah" nicely depicts this scene in such heroic terms.
+I know, I know, it's scripture and we need to take it seriously, but in many ways it's an amusing little drama, meant to bring a knowing smile to the faces of Jesus' supporters and a cheer from the faithful for their champion who has once again with a word overcome the forces of evil.

-However, for all of its superficial humour and heroicism, this story does also present a number of serious issues to consider.
+However, because it is scripture, even with its superficial humour and heroicism, we will take it seriously.
+This story does offer a number of serious issues to consider.
 The first of these is that this is NOT a story about the woman's faith.
 We are told that she has had this infirmity - attributed to a malign spirit - for some eighteen years, and so we are tempted to leap to the assumption that she has been attending church - well, synagogue - for those eighteen years, but there's no proof of that one way or the other.
 She could well have come for the first time in eighteen years having heard about this charismatic new teacher - we could speculate madly like the announcers do on CNN, but the truth is we just don't know.
 We do have a testimony to her faith in that she began praising God the minute she was cured and stood up straight.
 But there is not a word from her - faithful or otherwise - before the healing.
 She was not healed, so far as we have evidence, on the basis of declaring faith in Jesus - either in general or for specific healing powers.
 Jesus took the initiative here, calling out to her first, and declaring in his opening call that she was healed.
-Actually, he used the expression "set free" and he would return to that same theme in his counter-attack on the leader of the synagogue.
+Significantly, he used the expression "set free" and he would return to that same theme in his counter-attack on the leader of the synagogue.
 But the initiative clearly belonged to Jesus.

-Another key point we need to note was that Jesus did not enter the synagogue to disrupt the worship.
+Another key point we need to note was that Jesus (and for that matter presumably the woman also) did not enter the synagogue to disrupt the worship.
 He was there as part of that worship, indeed leading worship.
 This is an important point.
 At first glance this story is seen as, is taken as, and is used as justification for attacks on the church.
 At a superficial level it seems to be an attack by Jesus on the religious institution - but note that here he was a legitimate part of that institution.
-His attack was instead on the rigidity of those who were using the religious establishment to hold power over the people.
-His protest was against those who seemed to miss the point of God setting his people free and kept finding new ways to bind them with inflexible rules.
+His attack was not so much on the institution of religion but instead on the rigidity of those who were using the religious establishment to hold power over the people.
+His protest was against those who seemed to miss the point of God setting his people free and who instead kept finding new ways to bind the people with inflexible rules.